 Dating back to the 17th century, St Paul’s Cathedral is one of the renowned places to visit in London.
 There are prayer services held every day and on some specific hours as per the guidelines decided by the Bishop of London.
 You can walk over the Millennium Bridge to reach the cathedral.
 You can visit during the day or during the night.
 At night both the bridge and the cathedral are illuminated magnificently.

 Both the exterior and interiors of the cathedral are exemplary with exquisite carvings and designs.
 The artistry is the brainchild of Christopher Wren.
 Inspired by Michelangelo’s dome of St Peter’s Basilica, he designed the beautiful dome of the cathedral.
-You must enter the wonderful cathedral to immerse into its pristine beauty and charm.
+You must enter the wonderful cathedral to immerse in its pristine beauty and charm.

 Key Attraction 7: The National History Museum